 - Heavy cream

 Simple, readily available ingredients make a comforting dish that is savory, sweet, and creamy with a touch of smokiness.
-For a vegetarian version, you can leave out the bacon for a vegetarian version, and for a legume alternative, try this tasty lentil soup with spinach and sausage.
+You can leave out the bacon for a vegetarian version, and for a legume alternative, try this tasty lentil soup with spinach and sausage.

 How To Make Split Pea Soup

 So, what makes the best split pea soup?
 High-quality ingredients and a proper cooking method.
 Here are some key takeaways to help you achieve a simple, yet savory soup on your first try!